Research Grant

 1) The FoTL Research Grant (up to NZ$20,000) will be made to the approved applicant(s) to carry out a piece of research where there is significant use of the ATL collections.
 This does not preclude the use of other collections.

-2) The grant may be split between more than one applicant, and payment may be made in lump sum or instalments, according to the decision of the FoTL Committee.
+2) The grant may be shared between more than one applicant, and payment may be made in lump sum or instalments, according to the decision of the FoTL Committee.

 3) Applicants do not have to be New Zealand citizens.